 If those exotic sounding words haven’t already convinced you, let me say it again.
-Those were little pieces of heaven in my mouth!
+Those were little pieces of heaven in my mouth.
 Those cannolis are still the best I’ve ever had, the Rum Baba tasted amazing, and the cheesecake was the creamiest Ricotta cheesecake I’ve had so far.
-But the star was undoubtedly (and surprisingly) those soft, slightly chewy Italian Pistachio cookies!
+But the star was undoubtedly (and surprisingly) those soft, slightly fudgy / chewy Italian Pistachio cookies!
 They had lovely, crunchy pistachios on the outside and a soft center.
 I could have eaten them all day.

 As long as I was living in Sydney, I was able to catch a bus ride to Little Italy and get some of those cookies.
 But when I moved North along the coastline a couple of years later, I had to find a way to recreate them.
 I developed the recipe over several years and tried numerous batches before I got something that was very close to what I had first had in Sydney.
 And it’s so easy!
 You only need 4 ingredients: Pistachios, Almonds, Sugar and Egg whites (and no flour and no butter!).
 It takes less than 30 minutes from start to end.
 I hope you like it just as much as I do! 🙂

 If you love Pistachios this is the cookie for you.
 However, even if you’r not a fan, you should still try them! 🙂 Because these cookies are what turned me to the green side!
 Besides they are so easy to make, why not give them a try?
-Soft in the center, a little chewy, not too sweet and dairy- and gluten-free!
+Soft in the center, a little fudgy, not too sweet and dairy- and gluten-free!

 I always make a double batch, because trust me, they are not going to last very long!
 So my advice is, make a double batch secretly, and then pretend like you only made one.
 You won’t be sorry! 🙂 As long as no one discovers your secret stash at least.
 If they do, you don’t know me and you never read this.